Liouville property for groups and conformal dimension: Introduction

 \subsection{Acknowledgements}

-This work was initiated during the trimester {\it Groups acting on fractals} at IHP from April to June 2023.
-We thank the organizers of the program and the Institut for the support and hospitality.
+This work was initiated during the trimester {\it Groups acting on fractals} at IHP from April to June 2022.
+The authors thank the organizers of the program and the Institut for the support and hospitality.
+We thank two anonymous referees for their very careful reading and helpful comments.